tempusfugit-lab/blirhotp/README.md

 # blirhotp

-HOTP implementation by JavaScript
+HOTP implementation by JavaScript.

 ## Installation

-Read in script block.
+Read in a script block.

 example:
 ````